Paying for College

 Resources to help finance your future

 Although a Bay College education is an exceptional value, paying for college can sometimes be challenging.
-The Financial Aid Office and the Student Accounts Office work together to provide you with assistance to help finance this investment in your future.
-If paying in full is not an option for you, payment plans are available or the Financial Aid Office can advise you of the financial resources available to attend college.
-Begin by completing the Free Application for Federal Student Aid (FAFSA) online at fafsa.gov.COMPLETE THE FAFSA
+The Financial Aid Office and the Student Accounts Office work together to help assist you in financing your college investment.
+If paying in full is not an option for you, payment plans are available.

 Get rewarded with a scholarship from Bay College.
 Bay College along with the Bay College Foundation offers 300+ scholarships annually to deserving students based on criteria set by the college and or donors.